-As summer approaches, one of the worst things that could possibly go wrong is the failure of your HVAC system and no access to 24 hour support.
-Before your HVAC unit shuts down on a hot summer’s day, there are several signs you can look for to avoid total failure and elongate the life of your heating and air conditioning unit.
-Discovering these signs early on will ensure that you don’t go without AC for any period of time during the hottest months of the year.
+As summer approaches, one of the worst things that could possibly go wrong is the failure of your HVAC system and no access to 24-hour support.
+Before your HVAC unit shuts down on a hot summer’s day and needs repair, there are several signs you can look for to avoid total failure and elongate the life of your heating and air conditioning unit.
+Discovering these signs if there’s something wrong with your HVAC will ensure that you don’t go without AC for any period of time during the hottest months of the year.

 Your HVAC system usually gives you a few hints as to when parts of the machinery are feeling under the weather and might need some maintenance.
 It’s really just a matter of knowing exactly what to look out for and when you should call on professional HVAC contractors to take a look.
 Check out these tips from the professionals at AGL Services about how to know if there’s something wrong with your HVAC unit:

 Regular maintenance and tune-ups are crucial to extending the life of your HVAC system, however, one of the most obvious signs that your unit could be having a problem is an increase in your energy bill.
 If your HVAC isn’t running properly or is outdated, then it might start consuming more energy in order to get the job done, which in the end is going to reflect on your energy bill.

 If something doesn’t seem right about the price of your energy bill at the end of the month or if you’ve noticed a gradual increase, it’s time to call on a heating and air conditioning professional to take a look at your system.

 No HVAC system is completely silent, however, there are a few distinct sounds your heating and air conditioning unit will make that will allow you to determine if it is running properly or if there could be some kind of underlying problem.
 A properly running HVAC unit will make a soft humming sound, complemented by the occasional gush of air traveling through the vents.